 If you enter the

 advanced mode of our gratuity calculator, you will find a new functionality – pizza tip calculator.
-It will tell you how much each person around your table should pay and tip, depending on a number of eaten pizza slices.
-Your friends on a calorie restricting diet (maybe they have discovered our body fat calculator?) or just with a small stomach may finally rest peacefully, while pizza-devourers should start trembling with fear.
+It will tell you how much each person around your table should pay and tip, depending on a number of pizza slices eaten.
+Your friends on a calorie restricting diet (maybe they have discovered our body fat calculator?) or just with a small stomach may finally rest easy, while pizza-devourers should start trembling with fear.
 The justice has finally come to your table!
 How to use the pizza tip calculator?

 - Firstly, type in the

 Billfield the price of your pizza.
-You will get the tip and the total cost you and your friends will have to pay for your dinner at once.
+You will get the tip and the total cost you and your friends will have to pay for your dinner instantly.
 Don’t forget that you can freely change the tip percentage.
-Possibly, you want to gratify your waiter for especially good service.
+You may want to gratify your waiter for especially good service.

-advanced modeof the tip calculator.
-New fields and options of pizza tip calculator should emerge immediately.
+advanced modebutton at the bottom of the calculator.
+New fields and the option of the pizza tip calculator should emerge immediately.

 - While your pizza is still hot, count the total number of slices and input it into the

 Number of slicesfield.
-You will receive the price of one slice (with included tip).
+You will receive the price of one slice (tip included).